Brazil: The Corporate Insolvency Law and New Perspectives

 This is an Insight article, written by a selected partner as part of GRR's co-published content.
 Read more on Insight

-It is generally held that Law 11,101 represented a huge improvement over the 60 year-old legislation that preceded it.
-However, it has been heavily criticised as it has shown to be inefficient both for credit recovery and for the reorganisation of businesses.
-In December 2016, the government designated a work group to propose amendments to the provisions of Law 11,101 and revamp corporate insolvency proceedings in Brazil.
+It is generally held that Law 11,101 was a huge improvement on the 60-year-old legislation that preceded it.
+However, since its enactment, it has been heavily criticised as it has proved to be inefficient both for credit recovery and for the reorganisation of businesses.
+In December 2016, the government appointed a working group to propose amendments to the provisions of Law 11,101 and revamp corporate insolvency proceedings in Brazil.
 The group's findings were consolidated and presented as a bill to Congress in May 2018 (the 2018 bill).
 Although the bill encompasses most of the changes proposed by the working group, it was subject to the review and influence of the tax authorities during its proposition, and many of the proposed changes are considered to be highly controversial, especially in regard to the treatment of tax claims and rights of the treasury in insolvency proceedings.

 Reorganisation proceedings are court-supervised arrangements between a debtor and its creditors.
 Debtors under financial distress are allowed to file voluntary petitions for judicial reorganisation; creditors are not entitled to do so.
-It has become common, even though not specifically provided by law, that groups of debtor companies file joint petitions for reorganisation, and such requests have been widely accepted by the courts.
+It has become common, even though not specifically provided by law, that groups of debtor companies file joint petitions for reorganisation, even in substantive consolidation, and such requests have been widely accepted by the courts.

 Plan of reorganisation

-The plan may provide for the sale free and clear of branches or isolate production units of the debtor.
-In such cases, the purchaser acquires the branches or isolates production units, as the case may be, without being held liable for the debtor’s debts and contingencies, including tax and labour liabilities.
-In addition to being provided for in the plan, courts usually require such sale to be carried out by means of a judicial auction or a similar competitive procedure.
-It has become common practice for investors to acquire assets such as isolated production units under a judicial reorganisation proceeding, in order to avoid successor liability, especially in respect to labour and tax debts and contingencies (which, under Brazilian law, are prone to spill over to equity holders).
+The plan may provide for the sale, free and clear, of branches or isolate production units (UPIs) of the debtor.
+In such cases, the purchaser acquires the branches or UPIs, as the case may be, without being held liable for the debtor's debts and contingencies, including tax and labour liabilities.
+In addition to being provided for in the plan, courts usually require the sale to be carried out by means of a judicial auction or a similar competitive procedure.
+It has become common practice for investors to acquire assets such as UPIs under a judicial reorganisation proceeding, in order to avoid successor liability, especially in respect of labour and tax debts and contingencies (which, under Brazilian law, are prone to spill over to equity holders).
 The non-succession rule does not apply if the acquirer of the branch or production unit is an equity holder of the debtor, an entity controlled by the debtor, a direct or collateral relative up to the fourth degree, by blood or affinity, of the debtor or of a shareholder of the debtor, or an agent of the debtor.